stuartellis/stuartellis-site-hugo/content/articles/fedora-ws-setup.md

 Open a new Terminal window and enter this command:

-    nvm install 6.6.0
+    nvm install 6.9.4

-This installs Node.js 6.6.0 and makes it the default Node.js run-time.
+This installs Node.js 6.9.4 and makes it the default Node.js run-time.

+To install the [Yarn](http://yarnpkg.com) package manager, enter these commands in a Terminal window:

+    sudo wget https://dl.yarnpkg.com/rpm/yarn.repo -O /etc/yum.repos.d/yarn.repo
+    sudo dnf install yarn

+Then add this to the end of your PATH:

+    `yarn global bin`

+For example:

+    export PATH="$PATH:$HOME/.rvm/bin:$HOME/.cargo/bin:`yarn global bin`"

 ## rustup for Rust Development ##